nejyeah/DeepPicker-python/README.md

 More details about 'DeepPicker', please refer to the paper [DeepPicker](https://arxiv.org/abs/1605.01838).
 This is the python version based on TensorFlow.
+It only supports Ubuntu 12.0+, centOS 7.0+, and RHEL 7.0+.

 ## 1. Install TensorFlow
 Please refer to the website of [Tensorflow](https://www.tensorflow.org/) to install it.
-A GPU version is required.
+CUDA-Toolkit 7.5 is required to install the GPU version.
 There are 5 different ways to install tensorflow, and "Virtualenv install" is recommended for not impacting any existing Python programs on your machine.

 ## 2. Install other python packages